Abigail/Abigail.github.io/Src/Trapped/carpenter.md

 ### Spiral

+#### Square

+On the Square Spiral, the %%PIECE%% will not get trapped for quite a while, but it does get trapped on step 253,925,075.

+#### Diamond

-On the Spiral, the %%PIECE%% will not get trapped for its first billion steps, but it's unclear whether it will never get trapped.
+On the Diamond Spiral, the %%PIECE%% does not get trapped for its first billion steps.
+It's not clear whether it will always remain free, or whether it gets trapped.

 ### Wedge